All Episodes

 We essentially told everybody in the mortgage business, don't worry about whom you lend to.

-The government made a malinvestment with fiat money, primarily, Federal Reserve money, but with some fiscal policy as well.
+The government made a malinvestment with fiat money, primarily Federal Reserve money, but with some fiscal policy as well, in subprime lending.

-Freddie and Fanny, Freddie Mack and Fannie Mae will buy the junk bonds.
+Freddie and Fannie, Freddie Mac and Fannie Mae will buy the junk bonds.

-So you had groups like countrywide giving sweetheart deals to Kent Conrad, giving sweetheart deals to Chris Dodd, giving sweetheart deals to Franklin Rains and Fanny, Jamie Gorlick, James Johnson, Daniel Mud.
+So you had groups like Countrywide giving sweetheart deals to Kent Conrad, giving sweetheart deals to Chris Dodd, giving sweetheart deals to Franklin Rains and Fannie, Jamie Gorlick, James Johnson, Daniel Mudd.

 They got these sweetheart deals, the friends of Angelo.

-They didn't care if they were in the subprime market and the whole thing was going to collapse when people couldn't pay back the mortgage and when the balloon exploded when the arm was up because they shoved off all of their bad debt on Freddie and Fanny.
+They didn't care if they were in the subprime market and the whole thing was going to collapse when people couldn't pay back the mortgage and when the balloon exploded, when the arm was up, because they shoved off all of their bad debt on Freddie and Fannie.

 And then it got worse.

-Article today in the where was it in the post today?
+Article today, where was it in the Post today?

-Some place that uh Freddie and Fanny are going through money like presidents through an intern.
+Someplace that Freddie and Fannie are going through money like presidents through an intern.

 And so you got a situation where government created this crisis.